rnl-dei/mkinitramfs/README.md

 ## How to use

-Just run `mkinitramfs` and if run successfully the initramfs archive will be put at /boot/initramfs-custom.
+Just run `mkinitramfs <file>` and if run successfully the initramfs archive will be put at the file given.

 ## Requirements ##